iterative/gto/README.md

 ╘════════════╧═══════════╧═════════╧═════════════════════╧══════════════╛
 ```

-To enable this workflow, you need to supply the `--lv` argument to `gto show`
+To enable this workflow, you need to supply the `--vs` and `--av` arguments to
-and `gto which` commands.
-Other commands behave the same way regardless of the
+`gto show` and `gto which` commands.
+Other commands behave the same way
-approach you choose.
+regardless of the approach you choose.

 ### See the history of an artifact